Shnmg1/Crimson-BookStore/API_DOCUMENTATION.md

 - Order status transitions must be validated

 ### Payment Handling
-- `PaymentMethodID` can be NULL for one-time payments
+- `PaymentMethodID` can be NULL for one-time payments (when user doesn't use a saved payment method)
+- `PaymentMethodID` can reference a saved payment method from the `PaymentMethod` table
+- Users can save payment methods via `/api/payment-methods` endpoints
+- When creating an order, users can specify a `paymentMethodId` or use `null` for one-time payment
 - `Payment.Amount` should match `PurchaseOrder.TotalAmount`
-- Payment status defaults to 'Completed' (simulated payment)
+- Payment status defaults to 'Completed' (simulated payment for demo purposes)
+- Saved payment methods store only safe data (last 4 digits, card type) - no full card numbers
+- Only one payment method can be set as default per user
+- Payment methods used in orders cannot be deleted (to maintain order history integrity)

 ### Stock Calculation
 - Stock is calculated dynamically: `COUNT(*) WHERE ISBN = ?
 AND Edition = ?
 AND Status = 'Available'`